Geographical Informations Systems I

 - technological infrastructure

-- research, development and education
+- research, development, and education

-The use of geographic information systems in different areas, such as the environment, physical planning, risk and safety, health care, is exemplified.
+The use of geographic information systems in different areas, such as the environment, physical planning, risk and safety, health care, and business, is exemplified.
 An overview of how geographic information is regulated by EU directives is also provided.

 Finally, students undertake a project in which they apply the theoretical knowledge acquired.
+Students complete a group project in which they investigate how it is possible to use GIS and geodata to work for sustainable development.

 Progressive specialisation: